 Trout is a popular fish in most countries in South America, and it deserves to be mentioned as the #1 seafood we ate in Argentina!
 Typically served with salad and potatoes, this seafood treat was one of our favorite dishes we ate regularly during our travels.

-We found it especially good near the rivers and lakes in Patagonia, and it always hit the spot after a long day of hiking.
-If you’re feeling daring you can even doctor it up with cheese like the Milanesa has, too!
+We found it especially good near the Patagonian rivers and lakes of small towns like El Bolson Argentina.
+Trout really hit the spot after a long day of hiking!
+If you’re feeling daring, you can even doctor it up with cheese like the Milanesa has, too.

 15. Carbonada Criolla